 With the conditioner still in her hair, take a fine-toothed comb and start combing the tangles out from the ends of the hair.
 Work your way from the bottom of the hair to the top.
 Working small sections at a time works well, and leaving the conditioner in during this step allows the comb to slide through and detangle the hair without stretching it.

-Be careful not to pull the hair to force the tangles out - this will cause the plastic strands to stretch out and lose their elasticity, or you'll pull the hair out of the plugs.
+Be careful not to pull the hair to force the tangles out.
+While human hair strands can stretch a little bit and return to their original size, strands of plastic doll hair can't.
+So it's very important to comb the hair slowly and gently, adding more conditioner if needed.
 Stretched-out hair can't be repaired and is what causes that frizzy, ratted look so often seen on old dolls.

 Patience during this step will pay off in the end.
-For a large doll with lots of hair (like the Baby Crissy doll for sale in my vintage shop), I've spent over an hour on this step alone, working small sections at a time.
+For a large doll with lots of hair (like the Baby Crissy doll for sale in my vintage shop on Etsy), I've spent over an hour on this step alone, working small sections at a time.
 The more you can work the tangles out naturally, the better the hair will look.

 For dolls with really dry and brittle hair, or if the tangles aren't coming out, you can wrap the hair in plastic wrap and let it sit overnight.